So you want to create a project roadmap — but don't know where to start? Here are some tips.

 Many different roles can benefit from creating a roadmap for a project.
 Project managers, for example, use it to keep teams on track and reach their milestones.
 Key stakeholders might use it to understand the scope of work and check on progress.
 And customers can use it to get an idea of when upcoming features or products will be finished.

 Now that we know why it’s important to have one, let’s get down to business.
-Here are the main steps to creating a successful road map:
+Here are the main steps to creating a successful road map.

-The project is planned, the stakeholders are briefed and everyone is on board.
-It’s a go!
-You’ve got your team and they have their marching orders.
 A long time ago you might have headed to a whiteboard and drawn a flow chart or detailed Gantt chart but most project tasks are now completed in task management software, not on the wall.

 The first step in creating a project roadmap is to gather all relevant data that you have about your initiative.
 This can include information from your project plan, such as budget, dates, key activities, and deliverables; but it should also include any other relevant information about activities or milestones that aren't included in the project plan.